 Do you have shingles?
 If you have a painful rash on your body, shingles could be to blame.
 Shingles present on the skin as a blistering, painful rash.
 While there is no cure for shingles there are shingles treatments that can help manage the pain and reduce the symptoms.
-It’s crucial to see your dermatologist as soon as possible if you think you have shingles.
-Although shingles can clear up on their own within a few weeks, the best way to treat shingles is with help from a dermatologist.
+It’s crucial to see your dermatology provider as soon as possible if you think you have shingles.
+Although shingles can clear up on their own within a few weeks, the best way to treat shingles is with help from a dermatology provider.
 Without medical intervention, you can develop complications from shingles and the pain and discomfort can last much longer.
-A dermatologist will most likely scrape the blisters on your skin to get a sample and then send it to a lab to verify that you have shingles.
-Getting a prescription from a dermatologist is the best way to treat shingles.
+A dermatology provider will most likely scrape the blisters on your skin to get a sample and then send it to a lab to verify that you have shingles.
+Getting a prescription from a dermatology provider is the best way to treat shingles.
 If you have shingles on your face, report to a doctor immediately.
 Shingles near the eye area can cause permanent damage to the eyes.

 What is Shingles?

 Shingles are a viral rash that appears on the skin.
 It’s also referred to as herpes zoster.
 Shingles are characterized by the painful, blistering rash.
 The cause of Shingles is a reactivation of the chickenpox virus (aricella zoster virus) sometimes many years later.
 Shingles occurs in the population that have previously had the chickenpox virus during the course of their lives.
 Shingles typically occurs on the skin as a painful blistering rash that extends in a pattern located in accordance with the nerves.
 The most common areas on the skin affected by shingles are the abdomen, face, back, chest and buttocks.The red, itchy patches that develop across these areas then transform into small blisters and can resemble the chickenpox in appearance.

 How Do You Get Shingles?